JDReeves86/JDReeves86/README.md

 ### I'm looking to:
 Break into the Web Development and Software space to pursue a passion for problem solving, helping others, and technology.
 I hope to take my knowledge of Healthcare and use it to help the dramatic shift the Healthcare industry needs to meet the needs of it's consumers.

-### Ask me about my wildest stories working in the hospital!

 ### How to reach me:
 Email: [JDReeves86@gmail.com](mailto:JDReeves86@gmail.com)